 4. If you don’t plan to have kids, start a savings account for your friends’ kids.
 Put a small amount of money in that account every month, enough to have $1,000 or so by the time they graduate.
+Find out here who can pay into a junior isa.
 Then around that time, take each person out to dinner and tell them they can take a trip anywhere in the world — you’ll cover airfare.
 It will be wildly special to share this moment you’ve thought about for years.

 5. Get good at asking for what you need.

 6. College is broken on nearly every level — costs, admissions, outcomes, etc. But I believe in linking arms with these institutions to be a part of their evolution.
 Find the people who are really working to change things for the better at your university and join their efforts.

 7. It’s ok to be a nice person.
 The world needs more of us.
 But “nice” does not mean you can’t be bold, disciplined, fight for what’s right, and hold people to their word.

 8. Find a few older friends, people who’ve lived a good life.
 Befriend them.
 Care for them.
 Ask them questions.
 They will be some of the most special people you know.

 9. The world is not your oyster, it’s our planet.

 10. Do your very best.
 That’s all you can do.